atharaq/atharaq.github.io/linear/lesson2.md

 1. What is the most interesting part of each video you watched?
 2. What is the most confusing part of each video you watched?

-## Problem Set 1

-If we get far enough today, I will post Problem Set 1 on Moodle and it will be due in a week.
-If not, I will post it on Thursday and it will be due next Thursday.
-You will need to upload your work as a **PDF** file to Moodle.
-You can do this by using a scanner app like Scannable, Microsoft Office Lens, CamScanner, etc. Alternatively, if you know LaTeX, you can use LaTeX to typeset your work and compile it to a PDF.